GDPR Policy

 - Infrastructure hosting: The lawful basis is contract performance (Article 6(1)(b)) -- processing is necessary to provide workspace environments.
 Data processed: user workspaces, encrypted API keys (AES-256-GCM), Docker containers.
 Hosted on Hetzner in Helsinki, Finland (EU-only).

 - Conversation management: The lawful basis is contract performance (Article 6(1)(b)) -- processing is necessary to provide the conversational AI service.
-Data processed: conversation metadata (domain leader, status, timestamps), message content (user messages, assistant responses, tool call metadata).
+Data processed: conversation metadata (domain leader, status, timestamps), message content (user messages, assistant responses, tool call metadata), and -- when usage telemetry is enabled per operator configuration -- per-message

 A balancing test is not required for the contract performance basis used in account, payment, and infrastructure processing above.
 For the legitimate interest basis applied to unauthenticated CDN/proxy traffic, the balancing test considers: (a) the processing is limited to standard HTTP connection metadata (IP addresses, request headers), (b) operating CDN and DDoS protection is within the reasonable expectations of anyone visiting a web application, (c) Cloudflare does not use this data for profiling or advertising, and (d) the processing is necessary for infrastructure security and cannot be achieved without processing technical connection data from all visitors.
 Data subjects may object under Article 21 by contacting [email protected].